Practice Profile

 • Drafting an opinion in respect of strategic planning matters and the effects of prospective legislation

-• Drafting a pre-action protocol letter in relation to a challenge to a local authority’s approval of cycle track lighting
+• Drafting a pre-action letter in relation to a challenge to a local authority’s approval of cycle track lighting

 • Drafting representations in respect of a developer’s liability for CIL